spidasoftware/schema/v1/spidamin/README.md

       }
     }

-### Project Updating
+### Project Creating

-The project interface works on the same basic principals as the asset interface, but we will show you how to use the create or update method here.
+The project interface works on the same basic principals as the asset interface, but we will show you how to use the createOrUpdate method here.

 Let assume I have some basic project information that I want to use to create a SPIDAMin project.
 What you need at a minimum is a name, and a flowId.
 The flowId is used to determine what work process this particular project is going to use.
 You either will know this id, or you can use the _getFlows_ method in the spidamin/project/interfaces/pm.json interface to get all the available flow by name and get the id from there.
 The project _createOrUpdate_ has a parameter that is a JSON object.
 The very basic JSON object we will use is:

     curl -g 'https://saturn.spidasoftware.com:8443/projectmanager/projectAPI/createOrUpdate?project_json={%22name%22:%22Name%22,%20%22flowId%22:26988}'

-This would give me, if the flow was available to my user:
+This would give me the following, if the flow was available to my user:

     {"result":{"id":55485}}

-This result gives you the id of the newly created project and that can be used in various other methods to add/remove stations, members, files etc. to/from this project.
+This result gives you the id of the newly created project and that can be used in the future to add/remove stations, members, files etc. to/from this project.

+### Project Updating

+Let say we want to update a project from the id that was returned previously.
+The first thing we need is a project JSON that validates against the schema.
+There are a couple caveats that you would have to know outside the strict schema validation, but should specifics all be enumerated in the service.json descriptions.
+An example would be the project.id, it's inclusion would change how the createOrUpdate method works.

 That is a very basic overview of how these services can be used to get stations and create projects.